 - Fruit and yogurt parfait with granola

-- Anything quick and easy to put together that provides a good does of carbohydrates and a bit of protein
+- Anything quick and easy to put together that provides a good dose of carbohydrates and a bit of protein

 It’s recommended to drink: